Rishmish011/Project_Mitra/README.md

-# Project_Mitra: Project_Mitra: Multi-scale Adaptive Network Epidemic Modeling
+# Project Mitra: Multi-scale Adaptive Network (MAN) Epidemic Modeling
 An advanced epidemic modeling platform using multi-scale adaptive networks for public health research and education

 > "Mitra" means "friend" in Hindi - a friendly companion for epidemic modeling and public health planning